 Note that I am not suggesting we remove all of the sentries in

 art, thus abandoning the RAII idiom, but it may be appropriate for this particular use case.
 The question is would the experiments approve of the change in behavior?

-#9 Updated by Kyle Knoepfel about 3 years ago
+#9 Updated by Kyle Knoepfel over 3 years ago

 - Status changed from Accepted to Resolved